-While our campus-based research identified that Males experience disproportionate impact in supplemental instruction program, Academic Enrichment Services (AES), to increase Basic Skills course-completion.
-ESL & Basic Skills completion, we recognize that our Male student athletes are especially vulnerable.
-The Student Equity Department responded to this trend by designing a
+While our campus-based research identified that Males experience disproportionate impact in supplemental instruction program, Academic Enrichment Services (AES), to increase Basic ESL & Basic Skills completion, we recognize that our Male student athletes are especially vulnerable.
+The Student Equity Department responded to this trend by designing a Skills course-completion.

-Student Equity.
-Degree and Met/On-Track: Certificate Completion: Improve degree and certificate completion for disproportionately impacted student populations to ensure equity gap is reduced to 5% 2017-2018 campus-based research indicated a <1% increase in degree and certificate completion for students who identify as Hispanic.
-Students who were enrolled in DSPS experienced a 7.4% increase in degree and certificate completion.
-Additionally, students who identify as being Economically Disadvantaged experienced <1% increase in degree and certificate completion.
-(Students that identify as Foster Youth, Veterans, Low-Income, or enrolled in DSPS).
-The Student Equity Department funded efforts to ensure that students on academic/lack of progress probation met with a counselor to create a student success plan and were encouraged to enroll in an introductory student success course.
-To increase disproportionately impacted students' exposure to critical degree/certificate completion information, academic counselors hosted informational tables to disseminate information.
+Student Equity-Degree and Met/On-Track: Certificate Completion: Improve 2017-2018 campus-based research indicated a <1% increase in degree and certificate (Students that identify as Foster Youth, Veterans, Low-Income, or progress probation met with a counselor to create a student success plan and were enrolled in DSPS).
+To increase disproportionately impacted students' exposure to critical degree/certificate completion information, academic counselors hosted information.
 In collaboration with the Financial Aid Office, the Student Equity Department ensured that students on financial aid probation received assistance in completing financial aid petitions and access to financial aid workshops.
 The Student Equity Department funded library services and resources to directly impact degree and certificate completion experienced by disproportionately impacted populations.
 Training in the use of library databases was provided to students as well as the development of a lending library.
 Recently, the department has been researching Open Educational Resources (OER) in order to reduce barriers to accessing course materials.
-Student Equity-Transfer: Improve transfer rates for disproportionately impacted student populations to ensure equity gap is decreased for students enrolled in DSPS.
-On-Track/Adjusting: In collaboration with the institution's Transfer Center, Student Equity provided support for students to engage in CSU and UC campus tours.
-Additionally, the departments collaborated to provide class presentations on transfer requirements to four-year institutions.
+Student Equity-Transfer: On-Track/Adjusting: In collaboration with the institution's Transfer Center, Student Equity Improve transfer rates for departments collaborated to provide class presentations on transfer requirements to four-year departments collaborated to provide class presentations on transfer requirements to four-year institutions.
 A part-time counselor was embedded in the Science & Math divisions to provide academic counseling and advising to STEM students interested in transferring.
-2017-2018 campus-based research indicated a decrease in transfer rates experienced by students enrolled in DSPS; therefore, program activities were adjusted to ensure the equity gap is decreased.
+2017-2018 campus-based research indicated a decrease in transfer rates experienced by students enrolled in DSPS; therefore, program activities were adjusted to ensure the equity gap is decreased. ease in degree and certificate ts who were enrolled in DSPS mpletion.
+Additionally, students ved <1% increase in degree and that students on academic/lack o ent success plan and were course. ure to critical degree/certificate rmational tables to disseminate Equity Department ensured that completing financial aid petition: nd resources to directly impact portionately impacted populations students as well as the developmesearching Open Educational gourse materials. s Transfer Center, Student Equit campus tours.
+Additionally, the on transfer requirements to four-science & Math divisions to provisested in transferring.
+2017-2018 rates experienced by students sted to ensure the equity gap is